 From 13 to 17 October 2020, the 22nd Session of the Standing Committee of the 13th National People’s Congress (“NPC”) deliberated on the third review draft (草案三次审议稿) of China’s Export Control Law (“ECL”) before its final passage into law on 17 October 2020.
 The ECL will come into effect on 1 December 2020.

 This is the first comprehensive and consolidated export control law in China.
-Prior to the law’s enactment, export controls were imposed via a series of separate administrative regulations controlling dual-use items; military items; nuclear, missile, chemical and biological items; and related technologies.
-To implement the ECL, existing administrative regulations on export controls may need to be further revised.
+Prior to the law’s enactment, export controls were imposed via a series of separate administrative regulations controlling dual-use, military items, nuclear, missile, chemical and biological items, and related technologies, etc. To implement the ECL, existing administrative regulations on export controls may need to be further revised.

-The ECL contains five chapters and 49 articles, which include rules on export control policies, control lists, control measures, and legal liabilities for noncompliance.
+The ECL contains 5 chapters and 49 articles, which include rules on export control policies, control lists, control measures, and legal liabilities for non-compliance.
 The ECL is similar to the second review draft (see our previous post here), though it does depart in a few aspects.
-The additions include the following:
+Some additions include:

-- A controlled item would also include the item’s corresponding data, such as technical information.
+- Rules specifying that a controlled item would also include the item’s corresponding data, such as technical information.

-- Under special circumstances, export operators may apply to the authorities so that they may transact with blacklisted importers and end-users that appear on the ECL’s control list.
-Importers and end-users on the control list may also apply to authorities for removal should the circumstances that led to their listing no longer apply.
+- Under special circumstances, export operators may apply to authorities so that they may transact with blacklisted importers and end users on the ECL’s control list.
+Importers and end-users listed on the control list may also apply to authorities for removal should the circumstances that led to their listing no longer apply.